ESR-NZ/human_genomics_pipeline/README.md

 SEQUENCING: "WES"
 ```

-If analysing WES data, set the level of padding and pass a .bed file indicating the genomic regions that were sequenced.
+If analysing WES data, pass a bed file (.bed) indicating the genomic regions that were sequenced.
+Also set the level of padding.
 For example:

 ```yaml
 WES: